 - Light sensitivity

-Episcleritis doesn’t normally hurt.
+Episcleritis doesn’t normally hurt much, but may feel irritated.
 So if your eye is sore or painful, you may have something else.
 It doesn’t usually affect your vision or cause permanent damage to your eyes.

 If you’ve had it before, it can come back.
 It can switch from eye to eye, but it often repeats in the same eye.
 If you get it in both eyes, it may come back that way.